Scott Edinburgh

 Q: How Can I Stand Out as an International Student?

-A: Regardless of where you are applying from, the best way to stand out is to develop a compelling and ownable personal story.
+A: Regardless of where you are applying from, the best way to stand out is to develop a compelling and ownable personal story and articulating a clear visions as to where the MBA fits in your overall path .
 Admissions committees want to know how you will improve the business world (and the world at large) when you graduate from their MBA program.
 They are also looking for evidence of how you will make your unique mark.

-While doing something remarkable or overcoming a difficult situation can produce strong essay content, it is important to recognize that many applicants write successful essays without this type of material (in fact, admissions directors are discouraging applicants from being too dramatic with their writing, as Personal MBA Coach learned during the 2023 AIGAC conference in June—more on this here).
+While doing something remarkable or overcoming a difficult situation can produce strong essay content, it is important to recognize that many applicants write successful essays without this type of material.

 Most important is that your essays fit with your story and paint a clear picture of who you are as a student, classmate, employee, and overall individual.
 It is also important that your application shows you are aware of the realities of job searching as an international candidate.
-For example, if you hope to work in the US post-MBA, be sure that your target industry frequently sponsors H1B visas.
+For example, if you hope to work in the US post-MBA, be sure that your target industry frequently sponsors H1B visas (check out this blog for the most recent updates).

 Not sure where to begin?
 Personal MBA Coach finds that personal story development is one of the areas in which clients require the most guidance.
 Find out how we help candidates craft focused, logical, and unique personal stories via our comprehensive services.